 - you have swelling and bruising around the joint

 - you have pain around the joint

 - you are unable to move your finger

 Many dislocated fingers are caused by sports injuries, especially sports played with a ball, such as football, basketball, and volleyball.
 Falls and accidents are other leading causes.

-In one study looking at upper extremity injuries among National Football League (NFL) players, researchers found that 17 percent were PIP dislocations.
+In one study looking at upper extremity injuries among National Football League (NFL) players, researchers found that were PIP dislocations.
 That’s because when you’re trying to catch or block a ball, a finger can easily get “jammed.”
 This happens when the ball hits an outstretched finger with such force it hyperextends it backward, pushing the bones away from the joint.

 A dislocated finger can also occur when you put out your hand to break a fall.
 The impact from the fall can push your fingers beyond their normal range of motion and out of their joints.

 A crushing blow to a finger, like closing a door on your finger, can also cause bones to separate from the joint.